ludwig-ai/ludwig/README.md

 -------------

 Ludwig is built from the ground up with extensibility in mind.
-It is easy to add an additional datatype that is not currently supported by adding a datatype-specific implementation of abstract classes which contain functions to preprocess the data, encode it, and decode it.
+It is easy to add an additional data type that is not currently supported by adding a datatype-specific implementation of abstract classes that contain functions to preprocess the data, encode it, and decode it.

-Furthermore, new models, with their own specific hyperparameters, can be easily added by implementing a class that accepts tensors (of a specific rank, depending of the datatype) as inputs and provides tensors as output.
+Furthermore, new models, with their own specific hyperparameters, can be easily added by implementing a class that accepts tensors (of a specific rank, depending on the datatype) as inputs and provides tensors as output.
 This encourages reuse and sharing new models with the community.
 Refer to the [Developer Guide](https://uber.github.io/ludwig/developer_guide/) for further details.